awsdocs/amazon-ec2-user-guide/doc_source/ec2-security-groups.md

 The following are the characteristics of security group rules:
 + By default, security groups allow all outbound traffic\.
 + Security group rules are always permissive; you can't create rules that deny access\.
-+ Security groups are stateful — if you send a request from your instance, the response traffic for that request is allowed to flow in regardless of inbound security group rules\.
++ Security groups are stateful—if you send a request from your instance, the response traffic for that request is allowed to flow in regardless of inbound security group rules\.
 For VPC security groups, this also means that responses to allowed inbound traffic are allowed to flow out, regardless of outbound rules\.
 For more information, see [Connection tracking](#security-group-connection-tracking)\.
 + You can add and remove rules at any time\.
 Your changes are automatically applied to the instances that are associated with the security group\.

   The effect of some rule changes can depend on how the traffic is tracked\.
 For more information, see [Connection tracking](#security-group-connection-tracking)\.